 In an alternate universe, what would you do for a living?

-I would be a celebrity interviewer for a popular rap magazine or I’d be an urban radio personality.
+I would be a celebrity interviewer for a popular rap magazine or radio host.

 Name three things that people would be most surprised to learn about you.

-I have five names including my last, I have worked for the Office for Diversity and Inclusion for longer than any of my colleagues and I am extremely ticklish.
+I have five names including my last, I have worked for the Office for Diversity and Inclusion for longer than any of my colleagues and I love watching mom vlogs on YouTube.

 What have you yet to tackle in your bucket list?